-Quality of Service (QoS) enhances the experience of using a network by prioritizing the traffic of different applications.
-The DAP-2622 supports four priority levels.
+QoS Quality of Service (QoS) enhances the experience of using a network by prioritizing the traffic of different applications.
+The DAP-2610 supports four priority levels.
 Once the desired QoS settings are finished, click the Save button to let your changes take effect.
 Enable QoS: Check this box to allow QoS to prioritize traffic.

-Use the drop-down menus to select the four levels of priority for the various kinds of traffic listed below (e.g. web, mail, FTP, etc).
+Use the drop-down menus to select the four levels of priority.
 Click the Save button when you are finished.

-Downlink Bandwidth Enter the downlink bandwidth in Mbits per second.
-This value is entered in the Uplink/ Downlink Settings window.
+Downlink Bandwidth: The downlink bandwidth in Mbits per second.
+This value is entered in the Uplink/Downlink Settings window.

-Uplink Bandwidth Enter the uplink bandwidth in Mbits per second.
-This value is entered in the Uplink/ Downlink Settings window.
+Uplink Bandwidth: The uplink bandwidth in Mbits per second.

+This value is entered in the Uplink/Downlink

+Settings window.

-ACK/DHCP/ICMP/DNS Click the drop-down menu to select the Priority level of priority for the selected rule.
+ACK/DHCP/ICMP/DNS Priority: Click the drop-down menu to select the level of priority for the selected rule.

-Web Traffic Priority Click the drop-down menu to select the level of priority for the selected rule.
+Web Traffic Priority: Click the drop-down menu to select the level of priority for the selected rule.